-1 Sony Group Company is any Company where 50% or more of the voting rights are directly or indirectly controlled by Sony Group Corporation.
+1 Sony Group company is any company where 50% or more of the voting rights are directly or indirectly controlled by Sony Group Corporation.

-Affairs (who resigned from this position with effective from 28 February 2022) and Senior Vice President, Global Sales and Business Operations.
+("SIE"), (ii) Senior Vice President of Commercial Finance, and (iii) Senior Vice President of Finance and Corporate Development & Strategy (appointed as a director on 17 May 2023).
 Through these individuals the Board was and is equipped with the appropriate balance of skills, experience, and knowledge of the Company to enable it to discharge its duties and responsibilities effectively.

-The size and composition are appropriate for a subsidiary Company whose ultimate parent is a quoted corporation and we remain committed to nurturing a workforce that reflects our consumers and the places we do business.
+The size and composition are appropriate for a subsidiary company whose ultimate parent is a quoted corporation and we remain committed to nurturing a workforce that reflects our consumers and the places we do business.